Remi-Gau/check_my_code/README.md

 It relies on the linter used natively by matlab so it could also be extended to check all the messages relating to all the little other issues in your code that you have not told matlab to ignore.

-Also because octave does not have a linter, so this will only work with matlab. 😭
+Also because octave does not have a linter, this will only work with matlab. 😭

 ## Automation